 Chances are, you’ll need to apply for credit at some point in your life.
 Whether you are buying a car, buying a home, or opening a credit card, lenders will be taking a close look at your credit history.
 You should understand what they’re looking for when you’re applying for credit.

 How do lenders decide whether to loan you money?
 Many look at five factors.

-When lenders evaluate character, they look at stability — for example, how long you’ve lived at your current address, how long you’ve been in your current job, and whether you have a good record of paying your bills on time and in full.
+When lenders evaluate character, they look at stability.
+For example, how long you’ve lived at your current address or how long you’ve been in your current job.
+They also look at whether you have a good record of paying your bills on time and in full.
 If you want a loan for your business, the lender may consider your experience and track record in your business and industry to evaluate how trustworthy you are to repay.

 Capacity refers to considering your other debts and expenses when determining your ability to repay the loan.
-Creditors evaluate your debt-to-income ratio, that is, how much you owe compared to how much you earn.
+Creditors evaluate your debt-to-income ratio, which is how much you owe compared to how much you earn.
 The lower your ratio, the more confident creditors will be in your capacity to repay the money you borrow.

-Capital refers to your net worth — the value of your assets minus your liabilities.
-In simple terms, how much you own (for example, car, real estate, cash, and investments) minus how much you owe.
+Capital refers to your net worth.
+This is the value of your assets minus your liabilities.
+In simple terms, what you own (for example, car, real estate, cash, and investments) minus how much you owe.

 Collateral refers to any asset of a borrower (for example, a home) that a lender has a right to take ownership of and use to pay the debt if the borrower is unable to make the loan payments as agreed.

 Some lenders may require a guarantee in addition to collateral when you’re applying for credit.
 A guarantee means that another person signs a document promising to repay the loan if you can’t.

 Lenders consider a number of outside circumstances that may affect the borrower’s financial situation and ability to repay, for example, what’s happening in the local economy.
 If the borrower is a business, the lender may evaluate the financial health of the borrower’s industry, their local market, and competition.